-Common Services Centres Scheme (CSC) is one of the part of the National e-Governance Plan.
+Common Services Centres Scheme (CSC) is one of the parts of the National e-Governance Plan.
 CSCs will offer cost-effective video and high-quality voice and data content and facilities, in the areas of e-governance, health, education, telemedicine, entertainment as well as other private services.
 The aim of the CSC is that it will offer web-enabled e-governance services in rural areas, with certificates, application forms and utility payments such as telephone, electricity and water bills.
 Therefore the main objective CSC is to develop a platform that can permit Government, private and social sector organizations to support their social and commercial goals for the benefit of the rural population in the distant corners of the country through a combination of IT-based as well as non-IT-based services.

 CSC Registration Eligibility Requirement

 Candidates must be eligible enough to apply for CSC registration.
 So they must read the eligibility criteria carefully before registration

 (i).
 Age: The minimum age limit of applicants must be 18 years.

 (ii).
 Educational Qualification: Applicant must have qualified class 10th from any recognized board

 (iii).
 Other requirements: